pdockery/Plug-Pass/documentation/README.md

-#Documentation
-This is where we'll store program design, summary, and rate information
+# Documentation

+This folder includes documentation used in our pilot program including:
+*Template rate schedule
+*Summary presentation of our rate methodology